SiigoDev/siigo_sdk_javascript/docs/InvoiceApi.md

 let opts = {
   'documentId': 24, // Number | Represents the document id of invoice.
 For example, a document id can be like '24' or '10'.
-  'customerIdentification': 51874544, // String | Represents the customer id associated to invoice.
+  'customerIdentification': 51874544, // String | Represents the customer id associated with invoice.
 For example, the number '51874544' can be the id of the customer 'Jackson Smith'.
-  'customerBranchOffice': 627, // Number | Represents the branch office id associated to customer.
+  'customerBranchOffice': 627, // Number | Represents the branch office id associated with customer.
 For example, the branch office '627'.
   'name': FV-003-457, // String | Represents the name of invoice.
 For example, the name of an invoice can be like 'FV-003-457'.
   'createdStart': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results where the \"created\" field is greater or equal than the entered date
   'createdEnd': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results where the \"created\" field is less or equal than the entered date